makkke/dockercloud/README.md

 ### Initilization

-To use this class firstly you need to instantiate a new instance:
+You need to instantiate a new instance to use this class:
 ```js
 import DockerCloud from 'dockercloud'